Asian markets cheer U.S.-Mexico trade deal

 JPMorgan analysts said the trade deal was not necessarily positive for the outcome of talks with China.

-“The NAFTA agreement is clearly a positive to the extent that it reduces the risk of a generalized global trade war,”
+“The NAFTA agreement is clearly a positive to the extent that it reduces the risk of a generalized global trade war,” they said.

 “Despite this, APAC equities including HK/China should benefit from the weaker U.S. dollar and risk-on moves.”